- Asked by: Murdo Fraser, MSP for Mid Scotland and Fife, Scottish Conservative and Unionist Party

 Current Status:

-To ask the Scottish Executive how many supermarkets have opened in each of the last 10 years, broken down by local authority area.
+To ask the Scottish Executive how much higher education colleges have been awarded by the Scottish Funding Council or its predecessor body in each of the last 10 years.

 Answer